 Notice that Snapshot has been created

 An unlimited number of restores can be saved and retained as B2 Snapshots for any length of time desired.The user’s account dashboard shows all the Snapshots that have been created, and gives options to download or remove the Snapshot.
-A Snapshot can be downloaded directly from B2 to a user’s computer or shipped to customers on a USB flash or hard drive.
+A Snapshot can be downloaded directly from B2 to a user’s computer or shipped to customers on a USB hard drive.
 And, when returned within 30 days, the cost of the flash or hard drive is completely refundable, just like with regular restores.

 User account page showing status of Snapshots in B2